ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The hardware version is a simple text string the format of which is set by each manufacturer.
 The structure and sorting order of this text string can be specified using the version-scheme item from CoSWID {{CoSWID}}.

-The hardware version can also be given by a 13-digit European Article Number {{EAN-13}}.
+The hardware version can also be given by a 13-digit {{EAN-13}}.
+A new CoSWID version scheme is registered with IANA by this document in {{registerversionscheme}}.
 An EAN-13 is also known as an International Article Number or most commonly as a bar code.
-This claim is the ASCII text representation of actual digits often printed with a bar code.
-Use of this claim must comply with the EAN allocation and assignment rules.
-For example, this requires the manufacturer to obtain a manufacture code from GS1.

-Both the simple version string and EAN-13 versions may be included for the same hardware.

 ~~~~CDDL
 {::include cddl/hardware-version.cddl}